-Total Income taxes Non- recoverable HR Bank Mics tayon Employees NBI Earnings Countries Main activities taxes due (in EURm) Current taxes (in EURm) Deferred taxes (in EURm) VAT (in EURm) contributions (in EURm) contributions (in EURm) (in EURm) (FTEs) (in EURm) before tax (in EURm) FRANCE France, historic implantation of the Societe Generale Group, is the country with the highest tax contribution, with more than €3.9 billion of taxes due in 2020.
+Total taxes Income taxes Non- recoverable HR Bank Misc. taxes Employees NBI (in Earnings bef tax Countries Main activities due (in EURm) Current taxes (in EURm) Deferred taxes (in EURm) VAT (in EURm) contributions (in EURm) contributions (in EURm) (in EURm) (FTEs) EURm) (in EURm)' France France, historic implantation of the Societe Generale Group, is the country with the highest tax contribution, with nearly EUR 4 billion of taxes due in 2021.
 The Group carries out all its universal banking activities locally and is the 4 th largest retail bank in France via the Societe Generale network of multi-channel relationship banks and its Crédit du Nord and Boursorama brands.
-3,916 (136) 518 643 1,813 586 492 55,549 9,725 (2,224) CZECH REPUBLIC The Czech Republic is one of the Group's major international banking establishment.
+3,952 102 262 538 1,819 717 513 54,653 12,428 1,925 Czech Republic The Czech Republic is one of the Group's major international banking establishment.
 Its main subsidiary Komercni Banka (KB) is ranked as the third largest bank among the country in terms of balance sheet size.
-Globally, the entities in the Czech Republic employ more than 8,000 employees and generate the 2nd highest tax contribution within the Group in 2020.
-229 80 0.2 38 74 35 2 8,103 1,160 412 UNITED In the United Kingdom, the Group mainly carries out corporate and investment banking, private banking and asset management activities.
-Through its ALD and SG Equipment Finance brands, the Group also offers specialised financial services (operational vehicle leasing, vendor and professional equipment finance).
-203 129 (18) 27 49 - 15 2,805 1,436 472 ITALY With more than 2,000 employees in Italy, the Group applies its universal banking model through corporate and investment banking, securities services, consumer credit (Fiditalia), insurance and specialised financial services (ALD, SGEF) activities.
-115 (1) 15 14 34 - 54 2,049 693 164 GERMANY With nearly 2,800 employees in Germany, the Group applies its universal banking model through corporate and investment banking, securities services (SGSS), consumer credit (Hanseatic Bank), insurance and specialised financial services (e.g. ALD, SGEF, BDK).
-106 51 15 3 36 - 0.1 2,799 888 183
+Globally, the entities in the Czech Republic employ nearly 7,800 employees and generate the 2 nd highest level of taxes due within the Group after France.
+281 151 (28) 40 76 40 1 7,797 1,269 647 United Kingdom In the United Kingdom, the Group mainly carries out corporate and investment banking, private banking and asset management activities.
+Through its ALD and SG Equipment Finance brands, the Group also offers specialized financial services (operational vehicle leasing, vendor and professional equipment finance).
+254 193 (46) 14 81 - 12 2,730 1,526 757 United States With more than 2,000 employees in the United States, the Group mainly carries out cor- porate and investment banking, brokerage and asset management activities (especially through the historical branch in New York and its US broker-dealer).
+Specialized financial services business is also represented by the local SG Equipment Finance brand.
+212 21 158 - 26 - 7 2,016 1,703 796 Italy With more than 2,000 employees in Italy, the Group applies its universal banking model through corporate and investment banking, securities services, consumer credit (Fiditalia), insurance and specialized financial services (ALD, SGEF) activities.
+199 88 8 17 40 - 47 2,039 835 404 Germany With nearly 2,800 employees in Germany, the Group applies its universal banking model through corporate and investment banking, securities services (SGSS), consumer credit (Hanseatic Bank), insurance and specialized financial services (e.g. ALD, SGEF, BDK).
+170 91 33 - 46 - 0 2,781 1,161 516 Romania With nearly 9,000 employees, Romania is a major implantation of the Group in Europe.
+Through its subsidiary BRD, the country's third largest bank in terms of balance sheet size, the Group carries out a significant retail banking activity as well as corporate and invest- ment banking, consumer credit and insurance activities.
+A major shared services center of the Group is also located in this country.
+93 67 0 7 6 10 3 8,700 645 338 Morocco Established in Morocco since 1913, the Group has a significant local presence with nearly 4,000 employees and more than 1 million clients.
+The Group applies its universal banking model by offering retail banking services (SG Marocaine de banques), insurance (La Marocaine Vie) and specialized financial services (e.g. ALD, Sogelease Maroc, EQDOM).
+92 64 (2) 3 24 - 3 3,917 500 137